South West

 Covering the south-west corner of the country, the region is known for its natural attractions, laid-back lifestyle and diverse business and employment opportunities.
 There are many places to sight-see, camp, hike, or taste the local produce.
 The South West region’s population is around 190,000 and fluctuates during harvest and holidays when many city-dwellers and seasonal workers from Perth and beyond head south.

-The region offers 100 public schools which service 30,057 students from large state-of-the-art facilities to very small school settings with multi-aged classrooms.
 Teaching in the South West provides an opportunity to make a difference in the education and wellbeing of children living in the region, balanced with a regional lifestyle that is well supported by the close-knit communities.

 Teaching positions in the South West are highly sought after due to the lifestyle, access to services and short distances to Perth and larger city centres.
 Not to mention the world-class beaches, stunning Karri forests, and the region producing some of the most premium local produce in Australia.